t- test

 p-value

-In statistics, the p-value is the probability of obtaining results at least as extreme as the observed results of a statistical hypothesis test, assuming that the null hypothesis is correct.
-A smaller p-value means that there is stronger evidence in favor of the alternative hypothesis.
+In statistics, the p-value represents the probability of obtaining results at least as extreme as the observed results of a statistical hypothesis test, assuming that the null hypothesis is correct.
+A smaller p-value indicates stronger evidence in favor of the alternative hypothesis.

 Confidence Interval